 - earning around £600 a week – or possibly even more

 - enjoying great job satisfaction

 - becoming an expert.
 You can diversify into specialist areas, such as advanced driving, fleet training or driver re-education.

 - we have trained over 10,000 fully qualified ADIs

 As a RED driving instructor, you can enjoy the luxury of being self-employed – this means having greater control over your own finances and schedule.
 The average driving instructor earns around £600 a week, but it could be more depending on the hours you choose.
 There is also the opportunity to earn while you learn and start giving lessons before your training is complete.

 The assessment aspect of becoming a driving instructor consists of three main parts – find out more here.

-For more information on how to become a driving instructor, take a look at our instructor stories and check out our FAQ pages.
-If you’re ready to get your new career on the road, give one of our team a call on 0800 688 811 or fill out our online enquiry form.
+For more information on how to be a driving instructor, take a look at our instructor stories and check out our FAQ pages.
+If you’re ready to get your new driving career on the road, give one of our team a call on 0800 688 811 or fill out our online enquiry form.